-Medidata offers a platform for industry collaborations aimed at integrating sensors and standardizing sensor data.
-We worked with Medidata to assess the platform's performance in integrating a Medidata Digital Biomarker Sensor currently available with a wireless handheld spirometer from an external vendor.
+Medidata's Sensor Cloud offers a platform for industry collaborations aimed at integrating sensors and standardizing sensor data.
+We worked with Medidata to assess the platform's performance in integrating a Medidata sensor (BioStamp nPoint) currently available through the Sensor Cloud with a second sensor (NuvoAir spirometer) from an external vendor.
 Both sensors were used together with eConsent and eCOA to model a decentralized trial with end-to-end data collection and data visualization.